 I don’t like snakes.
 I never have.
-There is just something about them that just creeps me out!
-So when I heard about this book, I
+There is something about them that just creeps me out!
+So when I heard about this book, I Don’t Like Snakes by Nicola Davies, I was a little hesitant to check it out.
+Why would I want to read a book about creepy large crawly things?

 Eventually, I gave in and decided to just check the book out anyway.
 To my surprise it was a valuable book that actually didn’t creep me out.
 This story is actually about a little girl who doesn’t like snakes but her family has lots of snakes and loves them!